valor4labor/single-file-agents/README.md

 - **Minimal, Precise Agents**: Carefully crafted prompts for small agents that can do one thing really well
 - **Modern Python**: Built on uv for fast, reliable dependency management
 - **Run From The Cloud**: With uv, you can run these scripts from your server or right from a gist (see my gists commands)
+- **Patternful**: Building effective agents is about setting up the right prompts, tools, and process for your use case.
+Once you setup a great pattern, you can re-use it over and over.
+That's part of the magic of these SFA's.

 ## Agents
 > Note: We're using the term 'agent' loosely.
 These SFA's are prompts, prompt chains, and a couple are official Agents.